 Chicago Bicycle Accident Lawyer

-Since its invention and mass production, the bicycle has been a popular mode of transportation in the United States.
-From the young child who rides to school, to adults turning to cycling for exercise and family outings, bicycling provides many wonderful recreational opportunities.
-However, as our Chicago bicycle accident lawyers recognize, it also can pose risks.
+Since its invention and mass production, the bicycle has been a popular mode of transportation in the United States and around the City of Chicago.
+From the young child who rides to a nearby school to adults turning to cycling for exercise and family outings on Lake Shore Drive, bicycling provides many wonderful recreational opportunities.
+However, as our Chicago bicycle accident lawyers can attest, it also can be dangerous when motorists fail to see a cyclist and collide with them.

 Bicycle Accidents Are a Real Danger on Chicago's Roadways